pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

 - return values are explicit and `null` as specified
 - compiler nullability mismatches are caught at compile time (it's even better with <TreatWarningsAsErrors> on 😋)

-Note this does not remove null reference, you can probably easily inject null reference on non-nullable value with little effort (deserialization, Reflection, ...).
-It only reduces cognitive load and focus design on what's matter.
+Note this does not remove null references, you can probably easily inject null references on non-nullable values with little effort (deserialization, Reflection, ...).
+This only reduces cognitive load and focus design on what's matter.

-Now it's baked in F#, it's probably not completely ready but great step forward !
+Now it's baked in F# - or will be backed as this is a preview, it's probably not completely ready but great step forward !
 Let's try to compare implementation and usage against C#.

 ### Declaration
 ```csharp